 Preventing the Next Plumbing Emergency

 The best plumbing emergency is the one that never happens.
 Annual plumbing inspections allow a licensed plumber to catch developing problems before they become middle-of-the-night crises.
-In Michigan specifically, pre-winter pipe inspections and spring sump pump checks are worth building into your regular home maintenance schedule.
+Pre-winter pipe inspections and spring sump pump checks are two of the most valuable maintenance steps a homeowner can build into a regular schedule.

 Installing a whole-home leak detection system gives you an additional layer of protection, automatically alerting you or cutting off water flow when a significant leak is detected.
 These systems are particularly valuable in homes with finished basements where water damage can go unnoticed for hours.
-Your plumber can advise you on the options that best fit your home’s plumbing configuration.
+Your emergency plumber can advise you on the options that best fit your home’s plumbing configuration.
+To learn more about the services that can help protect your home before a crisis develops, visit our

-Sewer backups are another frequent call for homeowners, especially in older neighborhoods where clay or cast-iron lines have deteriorated or where tree root intrusion is common.
+Sewer backups are another frequent emergency call, especially in older neighborhoods where clay or cast-iron lines have deteriorated over decades or where tree root intrusion has partially blocked the line.
 A sewage backup is never a DIY situation.
-The health risks alone make it essential to contact a plumber without delay and to avoid contact with the affected area until it has been professionally cleared and sanitized.
+The health risks alone make it essential to contact an emergency plumber without delay and to avoid contact with the affected area until it has been professionally cleared and sanitized.

 Final Thoughts